gnebbia/nmap_tutorial/README.md

 active probing to discover the physical connectivity or route, between two networked systems.
-Traceroute works by manipulating the TTL (Time to Live) field of the IP header with an ICMP probe packet, as “echo request”.
+Traceroute works by manipulating the TTL (Time to Live) field of the IP header with an ICMP probe packet, as "echo request".
 To execute a traceroute, nmap can use ICMP, UDP or TCP probes; but the choice depends on the type of scan we will want to execute.
-To enable traceroute, we just do in nmap “--traceroute”, for example:
+To enable traceroute, we just do in nmap "--traceroute", for example:

 ```sh
  nmap -n -p 80 --traceroute 162.151.9.221